 The Company is an exploration stage company which is engaged principally in the acquisition and exploration of mineral properties.
-The November 30, 2012 financial statements have been prepared on the assumption that the Company is a going concern, meaning that it will continue in operation for the foreseeable future and will be able to realize assets and discharge liabilities in the normal course of operations.
-The Company has incurred a deficit of \$26,326,898 at November 30, 2012 and has no current source of revenue.
+These financial statements have been prepared on the assumption that the Company is a going concern, meaning that it will continue in operation for the foreseeable future and will be able to realize assets and discharge liabilities in the normal course of operations.
+The Company has incurred a deficit of \$27,135,484 at February 28, 2013 and has no current source of revenue.
+During fiscal 2013 the Company raised capital to meet its working capital requirements for fiscal 2013 and part of 2014.
 The Company's continuation as a going concern is dependent on its ability to attain profitable operations and generate funds therefrom and/or raise funds sufficient to meet current and future obligations.
 There can be no assurances that management's future plans for the Company will be successful.
 These material uncertainties may cast significant doubt upon the Company's ability to continue as a going concern.
-The November 30, 2012 financial statements do not include any adjustments to the recoverability and classification of assets and liabilities that might be necessary, should the Company be unable to continue as a going concern.
+These financial statements do not include any adjustments to the recoverability and classification of assets and liabilities that might be necessary, should the Company be unable to continue as a going concern.